The 7 Best Ways to Track Employee Training Progress and Results

 This metric shows how many learners have taken a course or studied your training content.
 There are two reasons to track it:

-• Training compliance.
-For mandatory training, you’ll need a 100% course completion rate by a certain deadline.
-It’s very important to make your employees learn and make sure that everyone is marked as compliant to provide a better learning experience and minimize risks for the company.
+- Training compliance.
+To ensure compliance with mandatory training, you’ll need a 100% course completion rate by a certain deadline.
+It’s very important to make your employees learn and be confident that everyone is compliant to provide a better learning experience and minimize risks for the company.

 If needed, you can also break an overall course completion rate down into segments, such as training completion rates per department or job.
-This will help you to quickly identify which group is lagging behind and allow you to correct that to ensure compliance.
+This way of training compliance tracking will help you to quickly identify which group is lagging behind and allow you to correct that.

 2. Pass/fail rate